 Zainal Abidin Bagir, Ph.D.

-Member of the Board of Trustees of Indonesian Consortium for Religious Studies (ICRS), Yogyakarta
+Director of Indonesian Consortium for Religious Studies (ICRS), Yogyakarta